rOY369/Docs/work/IoT/database_reconnect_feature.md

 - In cases where same object is used in both threads, reconnect could take place through the same object from 2 different occurrences at the same time.
 - The same job with the same outcome could run twice or multiple times in a parallel fashion.
 This is some extra redundant processing.

-### Blocking Database functions
+### Increase in Database functions execution time

-In the current software architecture of applicationcontainer, the database functions are non-blocking and the execution time depends on the time it takes for the local database/nas database to execute the respective query.
+- In the current software architecture of applicationcontainer, the execution time of database functions depends on the time it takes for the local database/nas database to execute the respective query.
+- We already know if there is a lag from the database side, the applicationcontainer could suffer in data, commands and recipe reliability.
+-
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMTMzMzY2OTkzOCwxODgyNjM0OTMyXX0=
+eyJoaXN0b3J5IjpbMjAwMTMwMjQxNiwxODgyNjM0OTMyXX0=
 -->